JTechEng/jtlog/README.md

 #### Actions
 The only major actions available concern starting, stopping, or triggering sampling.
 Press _a_ or _A_ to pull-down the _action_ menu:
 - **start/stop**: Immediate start/stop of sampling.
-If you just want data right away, and don't need a schedule, select this.
+If data is needed on demand, without a schedule, select this.
 - **await start**: Uses the programmed start time, as set in the logging configuration menu.
 If the current time is between the start and stop times, and this item is selected, logging will commence immediately and stop at the specified stop time.
 Note that the local, start, and stop times are all displayed in the lower left corner of the window, right above the status window.

 #### Help